Travel to Dubrovnik for Your Next Best Holiday

 Just beyond the Ploče Gate is Dubrovnik’s main beach, Banje.
 If you are in Old Town, a short drive away is Gruž, Lapad and Babin Kuk, having a full range of facilities for families.
 Tread among the rocks and pebbly beaches of Lapad and Babin Kuk for a dip in the sea.

-Beyond Old Town, a boat ride away is the village of Cavat in the Konavle region, South of Dubrovnik and before Montenegro.
+Beyond Old Town, a boat ride away, is the village of Cavat in the Konavle region, South of Dubrovnik and before Montenegro.
 You can enjoy the region for its vineyards and numerous bicycle trails through hills and valleys.

 Tips for Exploring Dubrovnik